 Diagnosis and Treatment

-The experts at Jaw Podiatry can easily identify a short toe by means of a visual examination.
+We, at Jaws Podiatry, can easily identify a short toe by means of a visual examination.

 They are sympathetic to the fact that people affected by this condition are most often embarrassed and constantly hide their feet or avoid being seen in shoes that would reveal their presence.